 Not taking the time you need

-Many trainings and courses promise to help you doing your branding in one day or a weekend.
+Many online courses promise to help you do your branding in one day or a weekend.
 Please don’t fall for that.
 You can certainly do your branding in some kind of speed session but the result will look different.
 As said above, creating a brand is a real process that takes time if you want to do it right.
 When you start your business you have this amazing vision of what you want it to be.
 You spend time and money to get it going.
 You want it to succeed and to last.
 If your business is that important to you, why wouldn’t you want to invest the time to build a strong brand?
-It will pay off in the long run.
+If you avoid making this branding mistake it will definitely pay off in the long run.

 Making it all about you